-Most yoga teachers learn anatomy by memorizing muscles and then mapping that information to yoga postures.
-But muscles aren’t separate units of tissue isolated from their neighbors; they are part of an interconnected web where even our cells are wrapped with fascia.
-Researchers know that fascia is more than packing material, but the yoga world is just starting to catch on.
+Most yoga teachers learn anatomy by memorizing muscles and mapping that information to yoga postures.
+But muscles aren’t separate units of tissue isolated from their neighbors; they are part of an interconnected web found throughout the body.

 What every yogi should know about fascia but didn't know to ask.